Bank: United States

 The changing economic environment has a significant impact on banks and thrifts as they struggle to effectively manage their interest rate spread in the face of low rates on loans, rate competition for deposits and the general market changes, industry trends and economic fluctuations.
 It has been a challenge for banks to effectively set their growth strategies with the recent economic market.
 A rising interest rate environment may seem to help financial institutions, but the effect of the changes on consumers and businesses is not predictable and the challenge remains for banks to grow and effectively manage the spread to generate a return to their shareholders.

-The management of the banks’ asset portfolios also remains a challenge in today's economic environment.
+The management of the banks' asset portfolios also remains a challenge in today's economic environment.
 Loans are a bank's primary asset category and when loan quality becomes suspect, the foundation of a bank is shaken to the core.
 While always an issue for banks, declining asset quality has become a big problem for financial institutions.

 There are several reasons for this, one of which is the lax attitude some banks have adopted because of the years of "good times."
 The potential for this is exacerbated by the reduction in the regulatory oversight of banks and in some cases depth of management.
 Problems are more likely to go undetected, resulting in a significant impact on the bank when they are discovered.
 In addition, banks, like any business, struggle to cut costs and have consequently eliminated certain expenses, such as adequate employee training programs.

-Banks also face a host of other challenges such as ageing ownership groups.
-Across the country, many banks’ management teams and boards of directors are ageing.
+Banks also face a host of other challenges such as aging ownership groups.
+Across the country, many banks' management teams and boards of directors are aging.
 Banks also face ongoing pressure from shareholders, both public and private, to achieve earnings and growth projections.
 Regulators place added pressure on banks to manage the various categories of risk.
 Banking is also an extremely competitive industry.
-Competing in the financial services industry has become tougher with the entrance of such players as insurance agencies, credit unions, cheque cashing services, credit card companies, etc.
+Competing in the financial services industry has become tougher with the entrance of such players as insurance agencies, credit unions, check cashing services, credit card companies, etc.

 As a reaction, banks have developed their activities in financial instruments, through financial market operations such as brokerage and have become big players in such activities.

-Another major challenge is the ageing infrastructure, also called legacy IT.
+Another major challenge is the aging infrastructure, also called legacy IT.
 Backend systems were built decades ago and are incompatible with new applications.
 Fixing bugs and creating interfaces costs huge sums, as knowledgeable programmers become scarce.